josh-jacobson/lambda-lecture-notes/3-1-advanced-react/4-testing-web-applications.md

 * Tests also act as a form of documentation and enforces best practices
 * ...and many other reasons. (*Not testing* is a bad idea, like taking out a high-interest loan of technical debt)

+## Why not just QA manually?
+For a small app it's easy to just run through some test cases in the browser before shipping a new feature.
+But what if your app has hundreds of thousands of lines of code?
+The manual approach quickly gets unmanageable at scale, and it's easy to unexpectedly (and invisibly) break a legacy feature when you go live with something new.

+While it's impossible to comprehensively test your app top to bottom every time you push some new code with the manual QA approach, it's easy to do exactly that with a thoughtful automated test suite.

 ## Four Kinds of Tests
 There's a lot of different terminology floating around, and sometimes the categories overlap but here's a relatively easy way to understand the main categories of automated tests.
 (Kent C. Dodds explains ths really nicely -- check out his article and pdf's below!)